rosikand/lemnos/README.md

 receiving_address = "appleseed@gmail.com"  # Email address you'd like the emails to be sent to
 ```

+Now send an email of this list by running the script: `python3 mail.py`.

-With the help of the [hickory](https://github.com/maxhumber/hickory) package, you can set up a recurring email sent every morning to yourself as a reminder:
+Furthermore, with the help of the [hickory](https://github.com/maxhumber/hickory) package, you can set up a recurring email sent every morning to yourself as a reminder:

 ```
 hickory schedule mail.py --every=@9am